 - Math: We use and I love Math-U-See.
 Because it is a mastery-based approach, the rate each student moves through the books varies drastically based on each student’s development and on the concepts in each book (the first four take the longest to master).
 So, I have two books ahead for each student ready.
 Knox is starting in Primer (because he really wants to), Ilse completed Primer and 10 lessons of Alpha last year and will pick up where she left off, Jaeger will return to long division in Delta, and Hans will continue what appears to be a fast-track through Zeta.
 My current plan for math is to stick with MUS as far as each student gets through 8th grade and then reevaluate for high school.

-Circle Time: We’ll continue on as we have been, because it’s working.
+- Morning Time: We’ll continue on as we have been, because it’s working.
 Don’t fix what isn’t broken.
 The only thing I’m tweaking this year is that I’ll attempt to be a bit more intentional about the “liturgical” element, that is, the habits around beginning and closing.
-More on this when I write about Circle Time.
-Everyone, even the baby-toddler, will be a part of Circle Time.
+Everyone, even the baby-toddler, will be a part of Morning Time.

 - Elementary Lessons: My friend and I will be doing our little mini-co-op swap thing again.
 Twice a week my 6yo & 4yo will go down to their house for read-aloud time and open-ended play without older sibling interference and during those times (which will also be while the baby is napping, if she cooperates) my friends’ 10yo & 8yo will join us for lessons.
 We’ll do Bible, History, Science, and Shakespeare together.
 This year it’s Gospels & Acts, modern times, elements & the Periodic Table, and at least 2 plays which are yet to be determined.
 We’ll also do something for writing which will involve writing instruction but also writing on topics we’re reading about in our lessons.